SOLAR KNIGHT

 Azinax wasn't listening.

 "Have the wyvern bring him to his knees," she said to Kaellatch.
-With a few clicks and a gesture from its handler, the wyvern obliged.
-Then after setting down her killing-edge reverently on the ground, for the first time in many years Azinax drew the executioner's blade in earnest.
+With a word and a gesture from its handler, the wyvern obliged.
+Then after setting down her killing-edge reverently on the ground where it continued to illuminate the night, for the first time in many years Azinax drew the executioner's blade in true earnest.
 Its tip was flat and the blade was not balanced for combat.
 Phaetusian doctrine held that strictly speaking it was not to be considered a weapon at all, but a tool for excising from the world the unsalvageables, those whom the world required to not be in it.
 Those who had fallen victim to one might have called this a distinction without a difference, but naturally they never got the chance to voice such views.
 Though it was not unique in being an instrument of violence, by creed the type of violence it was intended for was highly specific and to use it for any kind was taboo.
 The responsibility of bearing one was not given lightly and it was not an instrument of revenge.

 Azinax took the blade in both hands, feeling its weight against her palms and fingers.
-Tellius continued to ramble, something about Dain and Cinder escaping, but it didn't hold her attention.
+Tellius continued in his expatiations, something about Dain and Cinder escaping, but it didn't hold her attention.
 She didn't need Tellius's help to track them down; Cinder's diabolic metaphysical stench would be an easy enough trail to follow.
 She stared down at the blade as it glinted in the light of its sibling.
 It was forged to kill, but it was not eager to kill.
 She sheathed it.

 Tellius's eyes lit up.
 "I knew you'd see the light," he cried, his words falling after one another pell-mell.
 "Now just call off this monster of yours and we can get on with..."